sam-drazin/team-gold/README.md

 7. Click "OK".<br />

 # Running the Stock Analysis Tool
 1. Before any stocks can be recommended, the database must be built.
-In In Stock_Analysis_Tool.py, Create_Table_And_Import_Data_From_EDGAR.py, and Import_Data_To_DB.py enter your hostname (also known as endpoint), username, password and database name as indicated in the program.
+In Stock_Analysis_Tool.py, Create_Table_And_Import_Data_From_EDGAR.py, and Import_Data_To_DB.py enter your hostname (also known as endpoint), username, password and database name as indicated in the program.
 Make sure they are all entered as strings (they should be in quotation marks).
 2. Additionally, enter your QueryAPI in Import_Data_To_DB (line 27).
 This will allow the program to query EDGAR's database and download the 13F filings.
 3. Finally, in Create_Table_And_Import_Data_From_EDGAR.py, enter the desired name for the created table, where indicated.
-    * Make sure each of these are copied exactly and contain no extra spaces or other characters, as any error will prevent the program from connection to the database.<br />
+    * Make sure each of these are copied exactly and contain no extra spaces or other characters, as any error will prevent the program from connecting to the database.<br />
 4. Once this is done, simply run Stock_Analysis_Tool.py from your command line using python3.
 5. If there is no table in the database, the program will create a new table in the database you have created.
 It will then download the 13F filings from EDGAR using the SEC-API and will enter each fund's holdings into the database.
 6. On any subsequent uses of the stock analysis tool, there will be no need to create a table.
 Instead, the program will check whether or not the databse contains the most recent filings for each fund.
 If it does not contain the most recent data, the program will query EDGAR's database and input the data into the table in the database you have created before continuing.<br />